-- advance the development of our lead product candidates, nirogacestat and mirdametinib, through latestage clinical trials, including registrational clinical trials and potentially for other indications; - advance our development programs for our other product candidates through clinical development and into later-stage clinical development; - seek marketing approvals for any product candidates that successfully complete clinical trials; - invest in or in-license other technologies or product candidates for further preclinical and clinical development; - hire additional personnel, including clinical, quality control, scientific, medical, business development and finance personnel, and continue to build our infrastructure; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · maintain, expand and protect our intellectual property portfolio; and - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval and intend to commercialize on our own or jointly with third parties.
+- launch, promote and support commercialization of OGSIVEO; - advance the development of our other product candidates, including nirogacestat and mirdametinib, through late-stage clinical trials, including registrational clinical trials and potentially for other indications; - advance our development programs for our other product candidates through clinical development and into later-stage clinical development;

+- seek marketing approvals for any product candidates that successfully complete clinical trials; - invest in or in-license other technologies or product candidates for further preclinical and clinical development; - hire additional personnel, including clinical, quality control, scientific, medical, business development and finance personnel, and continue to build our infrastructure; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · maintain, expand and protect our intellectual property portfolio; and - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval and intend to commercialize on our own or jointly with third parties.

 To become and remain profitable, we or any potential future collaborators must develop and eventually commercialize products with significant market potential.
 This will require us to be successful in a range of challenging activities, including completing preclinical studies and clinical trials, obtaining marketing approval for product candidates, manufacturing, obtaining reimbursement approval, marketing and selling products for which we may obtain marketing approval and satisfying any post-marketing requirements.
 We may never succeed in any or all of these activities and, even if we do, we may never generate revenue that is significant or large enough to achieve profitability.
 If we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would decrease the value of our company and could impair our ability to raise capital, maintain our research and development efforts, expand our business or continue our operations.
 A decline in the value of our company also could cause stockholders to lose all or part of their investment.
-Market volatility resulting from the COVID-19 pandemic or other factors could also adversely impact our ability to access capital as and when needed.

-Even if we succeed in commercializing one or more of our product candidates, we will continue to incur substantial research and development and other expenditures to develop, register and market additional product candidates.
+Even if we succeed in commercializing our product candidates, we will continue to incur substantial research and development and other expenditures to develop, register and market additional product candidates.
 We may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
 The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenue.
 Our prior losses and expected future losses have had and will continue to have an adverse effect on our stockholders' equity and working capital.